Nominations committee report

 Board and committee composition

-The Board agreed that the size of the Board and its committees, and the size and composition of each committee was appropriate for the ongoing needs of the Group.
+The Board agreed that the size of the Board and its committees was appropriate for the Group’s ongoing needs.
 The committee agreed that the Board represented a good mix of skills and experience, and that the Group had benefited from having a stable board and a group of people who interact well.

 Board performance evaluation

-As required by the UK Corporate Governance code, the Company needed to undertake a board performance evaluation in 2017 using an external facilitator.
-The committee decided, following consideration, to appoint Lintstock LLP, which undertook the last externally evaluated review in 2014, to maintain consistency of approach.
-The committee reviewed and approved Lintstock’s brief for the evaluation.
-Following conclusion of the review, the committee considered the outcome of the report and prepared an action plan for the Board to review and agree, which reflected some minor improvements to board process and information flow.
+In 2017, as required by the UK Corporate Governance code, the Company undertook a board performance evaluation using an external facilitator, Lintstock LLP.
+In October 2018, the company secretary undertook a follow up internal evaluation under the guidance of the Nominations Committee.
+Following the 2018 review’s conclusion, the committee considered the outcome of the report and prepared an action plan for the Board to review and agree, which reflected some minor improvements to board process and information flow.
 The outcome of the review and the action plan are described in the Corporate Governance section on page Corporate governance report.

 Independence of non-executive directors